You’re excited about your trip to the tourist capital of the Algarve but find it overwhelming how to get from Faro to Albufeira.

 Transfers from Faro airport to Albufeira can cost you around 30-35 euros per 4-person vehicle, making it somewhere around €8-9 per person if you fill the car.

-You can book an airport transfer from Faro airport to Albufeira here.
+You can check prices for airport transfers from Faro Airport to Albufeira here

 How to get from Faro to Albufeira by taxi

 Hopping on a taxi is also a viable option.
 However, riding a taxi from Faro airport to Albufeira, can for some be more stressful than getting to Albufeira by train or bus.

 It has to do with the fact that there are so many taxis in Faro that are not equipped with meters.

 When you get into a taxi from Faro to Albufeira, you have to know the fare to Albufeira as it can surprise you when they charge around €50-60.

 If you’re traveling in a large group, it can quickly get more expensive than that as 8-seater taxis are less common than 4-seaters in Faro (you’ll pay double essentially).

 This, plus other additional charges like the tax for using the highway and the fee for using the boot for your luggage, make taxis the least preferred mode of transport when you’re traveling from Faro to Albufeira.

 All in all, the Faro to Albufeira taxi cost could potentially be €70.
 I highly recommend agreeing on a price upfront and if you’re not happy with it, move on.

 You’ve arrived in Albufeira.
 What next?
 Make sure to check out the best things to do in Albufeira and the top activities in Albufeira for adventurous travelers.
 After seeing everything the city has to offer, you can also check out these Albufeira day trips.